 It’s hard to believe, but there used to be a time when kids were entertained by something other than YouTube, Netflix, and “Fortnite.”
-Back in the 80’s and 90’s, it was all about dolls, puzzles, board games, and all kinds of other retro toys that have since cemented a place in pop culture history.
-If you were young at this time, you were pretty much hypnotized by TV commercials advertising these toys.
-They were magnetic, and once you convinced your parents to buy them, you could play with them for hours and hours without getting bored.
+Back in the 80s and 90s, we loved watching TV commercials and were basically hypnotized by the ads.
+The advertised toys were magnetic, and once we convinced our parents to buy them, we could play with them for hours without getting bored.

-Hop in the DeLorean and travel back in time to the 1980’s.
-This rad decade brought us a ton of popular retro toys like the Rubik’s Cube, the first Nintendo Game Boy, and some very hungry hippos.
+Hop in the DeLorean and travel back in time to the 1980s!
+This rad decade brought us a ton of popular retro toys like the Rubik’s Cube, the first Nintendo game console, and some very hungry hippos.

 - Rubik’s Cubes

 - Speak and Spell

 The Rubik’s Cube was invented in 1974 by a college professor named Erno Rubik.
 Funny enough, it took him a month to solve his own puzzle, and even today, only 1 in 7 people have managed to complete it.

 By the early 80s, 100 million Rubik’s Cubes were sold resulting in over $250 million in sales.
 It was hands-down one of the bestselling toys of the 80s.